kserve/modelmesh-serving/docs/predictors/setup-storage.md

 EOF
 ```

-### 2. Add your model to the Persistent Volume
+### 2. Add the model to the Persistent Volume

-For this example we are using the MNIST SVM scikit-learn model from the kserve/modelmesh-minio-examples repo.
+For this example we are using the MNIST SVM scikit-learn model from the [kserve/modelmesh-minio-examples](https://github.com/kserve/modelmesh-minio-examples) repo.

 ```shell
 # create a temp directory and download the scikit-learn MNIST SVM model